 The Genesis Fund supports projects that serve low-income people and underserved communities.
-Our borrowers are Maine nonprofit organizations that are developing affordable housing or community service projects serve some of Maine’s most vulnerable populations: low income individuals and families, the elderly, homeless individuals, and people with disabilities.
+Our borrowers are nonprofit organizations that are developing affordable housing or community facility projects serving some of our most vulnerable populations: low-income individuals and families, the elderly, homeless individuals, and people with disabilities.
 The Genesis Fund does not lend to individuals; however, if individuals generate a promising community development concept, professional staff at the Genesis Fund may be able to assist them in identifying or forming an appropriate organization to initiate a project.

 The Genesis Fund offers a variety of loans based on the project need.
-The Genesis Fund is a mission driven organization dedicated to making Maine a better place for us all to live.
+The Genesis Fund is a mission-driven organization dedicated to making our communities better places for us all to live.
 The Genesis Fund works with borrowers to ensure that financing is in line with their needs and repayment capacity.